Los Alamos Visiting Nurse Service to Close, Showing Rural Home Health Funding Issues

 The agency’s closure letter also says they are working to find options for patients, including talking with another hospice provider.
 However, the arrangements were not final when the letter was written.

 State officials admit that health care in rural areas costs more and is less reliable due to challenges such as long travel distances and limited resources.
-In response, the Governor’s office has begun seeking solutions, including launching the Rural Health Care Delivery Fund to help these communities gain better access.
+In response, the Governor’s office has begun seeking solutions, including launching the Rural Health Care Delivery Fund to help these communities gain better access to care.

 Overall, the closure of Los Alamos Visiting Nurse Service provides a real example of the ongoing debate over whether current reimbursement and support systems truly meet the needs of rural care, as described by Searchlight New Mexico.